Biking on Ocracoke Island is Awesome

 Cruise Ocracoke on Your Bike

 Outside of the village, you will find a paved path for biking and walking.
 You can take a cruise to the nearby beach where you will find a rack to park your bike.
-Like other islands on the Outer banks, the terrain is comfortably flat with minimal hills, which makes biking on Ocracoke easy and enjoyable, no matter how much cycling experience you have.
+Like other islands on the Outer Banks, the terrain is comfortably flat with minimal hills, which makes biking on Ocracoke easy and enjoyable, no matter how much cycling experience you have.
 In fact, single-speed beach cruiser bikes with coaster brakes are perfect for village travel.

 Rent a Bike on Ocracoke

 You can easily rent a bike through Beach Outfitters.
 Bikes are available hourly, daily, or weekly.
 Be sure your whole group has a bike for their trip.
 It’s really a fun way to explore and get around.
+Ask about complimenty delivery and pick-up of your rental bike when staying at one of our properties.

 Where to Ride on Ocracoke